HeisenbergCipherCracker/SQLJ/README.md

 Remember that responsible and ethical behavior in the field of cybersecurity is crucial to maintaining a secure and trusted online environment.
 Always act with integrity and within the boundaries of the law.

-**note: you have to download rockyou.txt file and place it in dictionary attack folder**

 Thank you for your cooperation and commitment to ethical hacking practices.